ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 On the contrary, [`DefaultDB`](../../api/index.html#reactivemongo.api.DefaultDB) and [`Collection`](../../api/index.html#reactivemongo.api.Collection) are just plain objects that store references and nothing else.
 Getting such references is lightweight, and calling [`connection.database(..)`](../../api/index.html#reactivemongo.api.MongoConnection@database(name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitcontext:scala.concurrent.ExecutionContext):scala.concurrent.Future[reactivemongo.api.DefaultDB]) or [`db.collection(..)`](../../api/index.html#reactivemongo.api.DefaultDB@collection[C%3C:reactivemongo.api.Collection](name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitproducer:reactivemongo.api.CollectionProducer[C]):C) may be done many times without any performance hit.

+> It's generally a good practice not to assign the database and collection references to `val` (even to `lazy val`), as it's better to get a fresh reference each time, to automatically recover from any previous issues (e.g. network failure).

 **Virtual Private Network ([VPN](https://en.wikipedia.org/wiki/Virtual_private_network)):**

 When connecting to a MongoDB replica set over a VPN, if using IP addresses instead of host names to configure the connection nodes, then it's possible that the nodes are discovered with host names that are only known within the remote network, and so not usable from the driver/client side.